adie0510/Stroop_Effect/README.md

 ## Questions To Be Explored Here Are:
           1: What is our independent variable?
 What is our dependent variable?
           2: What is an appropriate set of hypotheses for this task?
-What kind of statistical test do you expect to perform ?Justify your choices.
+What kind of statistical test do you expect to perform?
+Justify your choices.
           3: Report some descriptive statistics regarding this dataset.
 Include at least one measure of central tendency and at least one measure of variability.
           4: Provide one or two visualizations that show the distribution of the sample data.
 Write one or two sentences